gavinkflam/gavinkflam/README.md

 ### Hi there, I'm Gavin

 I am a software engineer based in New York.
-Beyond my day job, I contribute to open-source projects in Kubernetes, containerization and monitoring ecosystems.
+Beyond my full-time role, I actively contribute to open-source projects focused on Kubernetes, containerization and monitoring.
 Some of my notable contributions include:

 * Podman: Implemented new flags for overriding hosts file and resolved network alias issues in Docker API.
 [1]
 * Kubernetes: Extended system monitoring role to allow access to kubelet metrics endpoints.
 [2]